Red, scaly, thick, oozing, are all words used to describe eczema. What exactly is eczema?

 - 20 to 30 minutes before your child goes outside, put a sunscreen with an SPF of 30 or more on your child.

 Eczema is a serious condition that may be controlled by following the suggestions above.
-Please call your healthcare provider if you feel your child has eczema.
+Please call your pediatrician or healthcare provider if you feel your child has eczema.
 It has taken my family 4 years to learn what triggers my daughter’s eczema.
 We had to do a lot of trial and error.
 What tips do you have for dealing with your child’s eczema?